 The following table shows the main characteristics of Stripmap mode.

 Stripmap imaging mode operates with one of six predefined elevation beams, each at a different incidence angle.
 The table below shows the incidence and off-nadir angles for Stripmap beams.

 The incidence angle is the angle between the incident SAR beam and the axis perpendicular to the local geodetic ground surface.

 The off-nadir angle is the look angle between the satellite's nadir position and the SAR beam.

 Table 2: Angles for Stripmap mode beams

-Stripmap mode is used in exceptional cases only, to support emergency management actions.
+Stripmap mode is used to image small islands and in exceptional cases only, to support emergency management actions.